vividecko/DumpZone/README.md

 0. Install [node.js](https://nodejs.org/en/download/).
 1. Open your command line and `cd` (change directory) to whatever directory you want the server to be in.
 2. Clone the repo: `git clone https://github.com/vividecko/DumpZone`
 3. Now you have all the files in a folder called `DumpZone`.
-Run the installation script inside: that means running `.\install.bat` on the command line (**with admin privileges**), or right-clicking `install.bat` in File Explorer and selecting "Run as Administrator".
+Run the installation script inside: that means running `.\install.bat` on the command line (**with admin privileges**).
+It has to be from the command line.
 Follow any instructions you see in the installation script.

 ## Contribute Changes
 1. In your `DumpZone` directory, run `git pull origin main`.
 This updates the files with what's currently on GitHub.